chadbaldwin/chadbaldwin.github.io/_posts/2021-02-08-use-merge-to-split-data.md

+---
+layout: post
+title: Use merge to split data into multiple tables
+description: Need to insert data from one source table into two or more tables while maintaining FK relationship?
+You can use a merge statement combined with output.
+date: 2021-02-08 09:50:00 -0800
+tags: T-SQL
+comment_issue_id: 9
+---

 I wish over the years, as I've learned various tricks, that I had saved where/who I got it from so that I could credit back later on.
 I guess I never expected to have a blog one day.

 This is a trick I've only had to use a few times over the years, but I was going though some code I had written a while back which uses this technique and I thought it would be fun to write about it.